 As a wellbeing intervention, the value of SR has been recognised by Dr David Fearnley, the Royal College of Psychiatrists ‘Psychiatrist of The Year’ (2009), who deemed it “the most important development in mental health practice” in his career (quoted in The Reader, 2015).
 Although much of the evidence base is derived from community settings or health care/rehabilitation centres, SR has also been implemented in a range of forensic settings.
-In addition to high and medium secure mental health units, including male, female, young peoples’ and Learning Disabilities wards, SR has also been delivered in eight UK prisons since 2008.
-Published work on the latter is limited, although evidence from interviews and focus group discussions with staff and prisoners (Robinson & Billington, 2013) have associated SR with four significant areas of improved wellbeing: Social (encouraging integration, including attracting more solitary and less socially engaged individuals; promoting respect and tolerance for others’ views; enhancing communication skills), Emotional/Psychological (promoting a sense of escape and relaxation; encouraging self-expression), Educational (attracting participants from a range of literacy and educational achievements) and Organisational (positively challenging staff expectations of inmates: e.g., their willingness to engage with ‘difficult’ books; voluntariness and motivation in respect to the activity).
-In turn, a narrative review of SR delivery in HMP Liverpool and HMP Hydebank Wood (Billington 2012) reports that fiction and poetry appear to demand the kind of continuous mental agility and moral/emotional flexibility that few activities (including other arts-related ones) can demand with comparable immediacy and directness.
-In turn, this observation is consistent with neurological findings that processing styles whilst reading complex poetry has the capacity to galvanise neural pathways and influence emotion networks and memory function (Davis, 2008; Davis et al., 2013; Thierry et al., 2008).
-However, notwithstanding these developments, there is currently a lack of knowledge about the psychological mechanisms by which SR might increase wellbeing amongst prison populations.
+In addition to high and medium secure mental health units, including male, female, young peoples’ and Learning Disabilities wards, SR has also been delivered in eight UK prisons across the UK since 2008.
+A narrative review of SR delivery in HMP Liverpool and HMP Hydebank Wood (Billington, 2012) reported that fiction and poetry appear to demand the kind of continuous mental agility and moral/emotional flexibility that few activities (including other arts-related ones) can demand with comparable immediacy and directness.

+There is particular reason for studying the potential impact of such an intervention in secure settings, where the incidence of borderline personality disorder (BPD) is high.
+Although most studies of effective psycho-social interventions are too small-scale to be conclusive or generalisable, the evidence is strongest for the effectiveness of cognitive behavioural and dialectical behaviour (as against purely behavioural) therapies and promising results have emerged from trials of Cognitive Behavioural Therapy (CBT) and derived therapies adapted to the needs of parasuicidal BPD patients (Davidson et al., 2006; Low et al., 2001; NICE, 2009; Weinberg et al., 2006).
+These interventions target emotional and interpersonal deficits found in BPD – emotion regulation, interpersonal effectiveness and ‘mindfulness’ (focusing on present experience thus reducing the tendency to dissociate).

 Taken together, there are grounds for inferring a beneficial role for SR engagement in custodial settings and a rationale for developing the evidence base for its application and methods of impact.
-(NPDT)all eighteen of
+As such, the brief and aims for the current study, commissioned by the UK National Personality Disorder Team (NPDT), were: (1) to assess whether SR transposes from mental health settings into a prison context, and how far the benefits which accrue to participants in non-secure settings are in evidence for those taking part in a secure setting; (2) to undertake preliminary investigation, within the limitations imposed by the prison environment (i.e. no audio/video-recording), as to whether and how SR might be considered a psychosocial intervention with implications for the treatment of personality disorder; and (3) to contribute to an emerging body of research relating to reading as promoting mental health and wellbeing in adults with high levels of need.
+The NPDT stipulated that the research be carried out in a specified high secure prison (HMP Low Newton Durham, a women’s prison) with a significant personality disorder population.
+(The study was intended to extend to HMP Frankland, a men’s prison, but the plan proved impracticable.)

+The NPDT had a specific interest in ascertaining how far SR could help shift internal paradigms or the rigidified default models of self and story which characterise personality disorder.
+Partly on the strength of the findings of this study, The Reader has been commissioned to deliver SR around the UK in all 18 of the Psychologically Informed Planned Environments (PIPES) first developed by the NPDT (Joseph & Benefield, 2012).

 Materials and Methods